 That’s why I decided to take a few clubs out of my bag when I got my new clubs (plus, it was cheaper).
 I really haven’t missed having the extra clubs, especially the 60-degree wedge.

 I saw a quote from Hank Haney once that said the average golfer shouldn’t use anything higher than 58 degrees.
-If you don’t know, a 58-degree wedge is considered a sand wedge.
+If you don’t know, a 58-degree wedge is considered a lob wedge.

-Hank is basically saying that most golfers don’t need a lob wedge in their bag.
+Hank is basically saying that most golfers don’t need a 60-degree wedge in their bag.
 I asked a few golf coaches in my area as well and most of them agreed with Hank.

 The main reason is that it’s harder to control your distances.
 Since there’s so much loft, the ball only makes contact with a small section of the club.
 That means the predictability of the club really isn’t that good.